grajappan/checksampleurls/README.md

 Accessing the /metrics endpoint shows the recorded/exposed metrics
 ![Image of metrics](metrics-screenshot.png)

-prom-graf.yaml contains the kuberenetes spec for deploying prometheus and grafana on the same minikube cluster Prometheus can be accessed at http://"Minikube-IP-Address":32090 Accessing the url records the availability of the sample urls and measures the response times and exposes them as prometheus metrics on /metrics endpoint
+prom-graf.yaml contains the kuberenetes spec for deploying prometheus and grafana on the same minikube cluster.
+Prometheus can be accessed at http://"Minikube-IP-Address":32090.
+Accessing the url records the availability of the sample urls and measures the response times and exposes them as prometheus metrics on /metrics endpoint
 ![Image of prometheys](prometheus-screenshot.png)